Inviles/electron-getsources-example/README.md

 # electron-getsources-example

-The repo helps to reproduce problen with desktopCapturer.getSources().
+The repo helps to reproduce problem with desktopCapturer.getSources().

 The problem is getSources() doesn't return minimized windows at Windows OS.
 Also it doesn't return standart windows like Settings, Camera and etc.